Japan's big banks expand into global aircraft financing, leasing

 While the airline industry can be highly volatile, subject to economic downturns and shocks like terrorism and epidemics, leasing operations are relatively insulated from such swings.

-"Even in times of difficulties, airlines make it an utmost priority to make good on lease payments to continue their business," said Naoki Sato, managing executive officer at Mitsubishi UFJ Lease & Finance Co Ltd (8593.T).
+"Even in times of difficulties, airlines make it an utmost priority to make good on lease payments to continue their business," said Naoki Sato, managing executive officer at Mitsubishi UFJ Lease & Finance Co Ltd.

 The firm agreed in October to buy U.S. aircraft leasing firm Jackson Square Aviation from Oaktree Capital Group LLC for about $1.3 billion.